Some frustrating questions on dimensions of products of posets: Abstract

 \section{Abstract}

-Definitions, in particular that of the dimension of a poset, and examples, are recalled.
+The definition of the dimension of a poset is recalled.
 For a subposet $P$ of a direct product of $d>0$ chains, and an integer $n>0,$ a condition is developed which implies that for any family of $n$ chains $(T_j)_{j\in n},$ one has \mbox{$\dim(P\times\prod_{j\in n}T_j)\leq d.$} Applications are noted.

-Open questions, old and new, on dimensions of product posets are noted, and some numerical invariants of posets that seem useful for studying these questions are developed.
+Open questions, old and new, on dimensions of product posets are stated, and some other numerical invariants of posets that seem useful for studying these questions are developed.
+Some variants of the concept of the dimension of a poset from the literature are also recalled.

-In a final section (independent of the other results), it is shown that an infinite poset $P$ has finite dimension $d$ if and only if $d$ is the supremum of the dimensions of its finite subposets.
+In a final section, independent of the other results, it is noted that by the compactness theorem of first-order logic, an infinite poset $P$ has finite dimension $d$ if and only if $d$ is the supremum of the dimensions of its finite subposets.